julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 ---

-## European Witchcraft & Midwifery

-- **Rue (*Ruta graveolens*)**: Carried in pouches or worn after childbirth.
-  In Italy and the Balkans, men were warned not to handle rue — it was said to **protect women from the evil eye** and to enhance reproductive health.
-Historical midwives noted that if a man touched the plant, the protective power might “rebound” on him, causing weakness or misfortune.
-(Hutton, *The Witch*)

-- **Mugwort (*Artemisia vulgaris*)**: Used for menstrual regulation, protection during childbirth, and lucid dreaming.
-  In central Europe, women cultivated mugwort in secret, sometimes hiding it from male family members, believing **men could nullify its protective effect** or even experience spiritual affliction if they handled it.
-(Pócs, *Fairies and Witches at the Boundary of South-Eastern Europe*)

-- **Lady’s Mantle (*Alchemilla vulgaris*)**: Associated with blood protection and menstrual health.
-  German midwives carried it in charms; men were instructed not to touch it.
-Folklore held that its magical potency **was tied to the menstruating female body**, and male handling could lead to loss of power or fertility interference.

----

-## Asian Traditions

-- **Shatavari (*Asparagus racemosus*)**: In Ayurveda, a tonic for female reproductive health.
-  Women took Shatavari during fertility preparation, menstruation, and perimenopause.
-Some texts suggest that **its effects were believed to be specifically “female”**, and men’s consumption was discouraged to preserve the herb’s intended spiritual alignment.
-(Wujastyk, *The Roots of Ayurveda*)

-- **Dong Quai (*Angelica sinensis*)**: In traditional Chinese medicine, reserved for menstrual support, blood tonics, and perimenopausal care.
-  Men were rarely prescribed Dong Quai except in rare tonic contexts, and folklore warned that casual male use could provoke **heat imbalances or spiritual discord**.
-(Unschuld, *Medicine in China*)

----

-## Indigenous & African Practices

-- **Silphium / Asafoetida analogues**: Certain fertility herbs in North Africa and the Middle East were culturally gendered.
-Women used them in **ritual baths, menstrual care, and fertility rites**, and men were barred from handling them, for fear of spiritual contamination.

-- **Yemeni and West African herbal traditions**: Menstruating women’s plants — like hibiscus, roselle, or African basil — were **connected to ancestral spirits and female vitality**, and men were discouraged from using them outside ritual contexts to avoid disrupting the spiritual balance.

----

 ## True Stories

 - In 17th-century Bavaria, a man collected mugwort from a midwife’s garden.
 According to court records, he suffered **a sudden illness** attributed to breaking the taboo, reinforcing the gendered lore.
 (Hutton, *The Witch*)